rapprl/rapprl.github.io/_pages/about.md

 ---

 Hello, visitor!
 My name is Rebecca Rapp, but I mostly go by Becca.
 Or Berc.
 (Not Becky.)
-I'm a third-year graduate student in the Medium Energy Group at Carnegie Mellon University.
+I'm a fourth-year graduate student in the Medium Energy Group at Carnegie Mellon University.
 I work with Diana Parno in neutrino physics, a subfield dedicated to teensy, _weird_ particles that don't really like to interact with stuff.
 Beyond the